shuwenYuan3000/Noah-s-Ark/README.md

 Can you get enough coins and survive the trip?

 ## Programme Features/Functions
-- Data Structure to store the number of coins the player has obtained
+- Data structure to store the number of coins the player has obtained
-- Output the choices and outcome of each round
--
+- Data structure to store the choices player has made if the opponent's choice is based on that
+- Generation of random events as one opponent make choices randomly
+- Program codes in multiple files